saptarshibasu/aws-study/README.md

 ## CloudWatch

-* CloudWatch is for monitoring performance, whereas CloudTrail is for auditing API calls
+* CloudWatch is for monitoring performance, whereas **CloudTrail** is for auditing API calls
-* CloudWatch with EC2 will monitor events every 5 min by default.
+* CloudWatch with EC2 will monitor events every 5 min by **default**.
 With detailed monitoring, the interval will be 1 min
 * CloudWatch alarms can be created to trigger notifications
-* Enabling CloudWatch logs for EC2
+* Enabling CloudWatch logs for **EC2**
   * Assign appropriate CloudWatch access policy to the IAM role
   * Install CloudWatch agent (awslogsd) in EC2